EU backs Twitter in Trump fact-check row

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Brussels waded into the dispute between President Donald Trump and Twitter on Wednesday, backing the US social media giant’s decision to fact-check two tweets by the US leader.
+BRUSSELS: Brussels waded into the dispute between President Donald Trump and Twitter on Wednesday, backing the US social media giant´s decision to fact-check two tweets by the US leader.

 Brussels officials said that while social media platforms had taken steps to counter the deluge of misleading healthcare information, hoaxes and conspiracy theories, their efforts were "not good enough".